Capital One Smart Rewards Mastercard

 Get this card if you:

-• want to earn rewards for paying down your balance
+• want to earn rewards for paying down your balance†

-• value comprehensive insurance benefits
+• value Everyday and Travel benefits

 • have a fair credit score